-The amenorrhoea and the absence of the puberty are often the reasons why patients consult a doctor.
+The amenorrhoea and the absence of puberty are often the reasons why patients consult a doctor.

-Too little estrogen are produced due to the insufficiency of the ovaries, which triggers superior centers to produce more hormones.
-Correspondingly, there are raised levels of FSH, LH as well as a reduced level of estrogen found during an endocrinological examination.
+Too little estrogen is produced due to the insufficiency of the ovaries, which triggers superior centers to produce more hormones.
+Correspondingly, there are raised levels of FSH, and LH, as well as a reduced level of estrogen found during an endocrinological examination.
 As the disorder lies on the level of the gonads, it is also called hypergonadotropic or primary hypogonadism.

 To make a diagnosis, a chromosomal analysis is appropriate which is made on the peripheral lymphocytes.
 The karyotype of the patient can be examined with the karyogram.